Health care analytics: Stakeholder collaboration

 The federal government in its role as contributor, beneficiary and collaborator “aims to encourage private-sector innovators and entrepreneurs, as well as researchers, to use government and government-funded data to create useful applications, products, services, and features that help improve health and health care.”
 HHS receives funds from the Patient-Centered Outcomes Research Trust Fund to build data capacity for patient-centered outcomes research.
 It is estimated HHS will receive over $140 million for the period between 2011 and 2019.
 These funds will be used “to enable a comprehensive, interoperable, and sustainable data network infrastructure to collect, link, and analyze data from multiple sources to facilitate patient-centered outcomes research.”

 Legislation

 Meaningful Use, the Patient Protection and Affordable Care Act (ACA) and the declining cost of data storage results in health data being stored, shared, and used by multiple providers, insurance companies, and research institutions.
 Concerns exist about how organizations gather, store, share, and use personal information, including privacy and confidentiality concerns, as well as the concerns over the quality and accuracy of data collected.
 Expansion of existing regulation can ensure patient privacy and guard patient safety to balance access to data and the ethical impact of exposing that data.

-Balancing Interests – innovation, privacy, and patient safety

-Complete freedom to access to data may not provide the best protection for patient rights.
-Expansive limits on the collection of data may unnecessarily limit its potential usefulness.
-In addition to data collection, there are concerns regarding risk of statistical errors, erroneous conclusions or predictions,< and misuse of results.
-Appropriate policies could support gains in process improvements, cost reductions, personalized medicine, and population health.
-Additionally, providing incentives to encourage appropriate use may address some concerns but could also inadvertently incentivize the misuse of data.
-Lastly, creating standards for IT infrastructure may encourage data sharing and use, but those standards would need to be reevaluated on a regular, ongoing basis as the fast pace of technological innovation causes standards and best practices to become quickly outdated.